openshift/enhancements/enhancements/api-review/add-ClusterImagePolicy-and-ImagePolicy-for-Signature-Verification.md

     append the policy to existing policy; the policy will be written to `<NAMESPACE>.json`
     - if none of the above cases apply: the policy will be written to `/path/to/policies/\<NAMESPACE\>.json`
   - the policies will be coordinated with the base [/etc/containers/policy.json](https://github.com/openshift/machine-config-operator/blob/master/templates/master/01-master-container-runtime/_base/files/policy.yaml) file or the Image CR, inheriting the `default` policy from them.
-  If the signature policy scope is also configured as `insecureAcceptAnything` or `reject`, the rollout will fail.
+The rollout will fail if the following validation with Image CR fails.
 In such a case, the error will be reported to the machine config logs.
+    - if blockedRegistries exists, the clusterimagepolicy scopes must not equal to or nested under blockedRegistries
+    - if allowedRegistries exists, the clusterimagepolicy scopes nested under the allowedRegistries
   - the `/etc/containers/policy.json` holds the cluster wide policy. `\<NAMESPACE\>.json` holds the merged cluster override policy and namespaced policy.
 - Image policies that are written to `/etc/containers/policy.json` will be rolled out by machine config `99-<pool>-generated-registries`.
-Merged policies that are written to `<NAMESPACE>.json` will be rolled out by machine config `99-<pool>-generated-imagepolicies`.
-- Once an ImagePolicy or ClusterImagePolicy object gets created/updated, container runtime config controller will call the syncHandler, create machine config `99-<pool>-generated-imagepolicies` if the namespaced CR can successfully rollout.
-Once the last ImagePolicy or ClusterImagePolicy object get deleted, container runtime config controller will delete the machine config `99-[pool]-generated-imagepolicies`.
-It then runs the syncHandler to coordinate policy updates with the Image CR.

 |                                                                                                                 	|process the policies from the CRs                |                                                                                    	|   	|   	|
 |-----------------------------------------------------------------------------------------------------------------	|------------------------------------------------	|-----------------------------------------------------------------------------------	|---	|---	|